 Similar testimony came from Brendan Bussmann, a partner and director of government affairs for Global Market Advisors – a gaming, entertainment, sports, hospitality research and consulting firm.

 “There’s a definite pent-up demand for iGaming,” Bussmann said.

 The wide-ranging testimony from everyone from a collegiate athletic director to union leaders was sorted into 11 panels.
-Most speakers advocated for passing the online gambling and online poker legalization.
+Most speakers advocated for passing the Illinois online casino legislation.

 That isn’t to say there were no criticisms at all.
 Bussmann and Pappas asked the committee to remove the bill’s in-person registration requirement.
 They said many online bettors won’t travel to register, which will mean lost revenue for both the operators and the state.
 There’s also no reason to believe that the requirement will make bettors safer, as online operators already provide ample safety features and identity verification checks.